SakuOrdrTab/project_tracker/README.md

 >pip install -r requirements.txt
 >

-Then you can run it with your python interpreter

->python proj_ttracker.py
->
+Add then the project root to your system PATH, so that your windows finds the proj_ttrack.cmd script from anywhere.

 ## Usage

-This script is designed to be used from a command prompt:
+This script is designed to be used from a command prompt.
+After you have added the project root to your PATH, just run:

->python proj_ttracker.py <project_name> -start/-stop/-print <optional_args>
->
+>proj_ttrack <args>

 <I>'<project_name> -start'</I> Sets a starting time for a project work session.
 Run this when you start coding<BR>
 <I>'<project_name> -stop <optional_text>'</I>  Sets the closing time, use when you stop coding. if optional text is empty, it asks for what you did durring the session<BR>
 <I>'-print'</I> Prints your sessions to a `.csv`-file<BR>
+<I>'-list'</I> Lists all tracked projects in database<BR>

 I find it easiest, that if I start a project, I create two windows thumbnails with different args; one for starting to code the project, another to quit a session.
 When I work a session with the project, I run the first thumbnail, then when I finish, I run the latter.
 An example in windows for a suitable batch file could be like this:
 >`start.bat`<BR>